nuejs/www/blog/tailwind-misinformation-engine/index.md

 I find this a rather clever way to lock people using Tailwind, resulting in more retention, loyalty, and money.

+The only escape from the mess is a JavaScript component, but we're talking about a CSS framework here.
+I could hide any kind of inline styling mechanism behind React.

+Which is our next topic.

 ## Phase 3: Catalyst UI kit [catalyst]